 - Sweating. …

-How do you know if your child is having difficulty breathing?
+What do I do if my child is having trouble breathing?

 Fast breathing can be a sign of an infection of the lower airways, such as bronchiolitis or pneumonia.
 All children are different, but as a rough guide, fast breathing can be defined as: more than 50 breaths per minute for infants (2 months to 1 year) more than 40 breaths per minute for children (1-12 years)